bytewizer/microserver/README.md

 **Hardware:** Project tested using FEZ Portal single board computers and SCD-20260D development board.
 **External RAM:** Devices with external RAM have the option of extending managed heap into **unsecure** external memory.
 TinyCLR Config can be used to extend the heap into external SDRAM increasing performance for simultaneous sessions.
 Please note this feature provides a large amount of managed heap space but data is stored outside of the microcontroller chip where it's less secure.

-## Nuget Packages
-Install release package from [NuGet](https://www.nuget.org/packages?q=bytewizer.tinyclr).
-Prebuild packages are available as attached artifacts on successful [workflow builds](https://github.com/bytewizer/microserver/actions).

 ## Give a Star! :star:

 If you like or are using this project to start your solution, please give it a star.
 Thanks!

 ## Getting Started

-As we encourage users to play with the samples and test programs this project has not yet reached a release state.
+We encourage you to play with the samples and test programs.
 See the working [Samples](https://github.com/bytewizer/microserver/tree/master/samples) for an example of how to use packages.
 The [Playground](https://github.com/bytewizer/microserver/tree/master/playground) also includes many working examples.

 ### Simple Example